 The first type of benefits mentioned above is Disability Compensation benefits.
 These disabilities are service-connected and there are no income or asset qualifications for the veteran.
 The veteran is assigned a percentage of disability based on his service-connected condition and given a monetary award monthly.
 For Vietnam-era veterans, some conditions are presumptively related to Agent Orange exposure.
 This means that many Vietnam veterans with conditions like Type II Diabetes, Ischemic Heart Disease, certain types of Lymphoma, and Prostate Cancer may be eligible for Disability Compensation.
 The veteran does not have to prove a causal connection between his condition and Agent Orange: It is presumed.

-The second type of Veterans benefits the attorneys at Kentucky Elderlaw work with are VA Pension Benefits for a Veteran or his/her surviving spouse.
-The Basic Pension is available to war-time Veterans or their surviving spouses who meet the VA’s service and income/asset requirements.
+The type of veterans\’ benefit the attorneys at Kentucky ElderLaw work with is VA Pension Benefits for a veteran or his/her surviving spouse.
+The Basic Pension is available to war-time veterans or their surviving spouses who meet the VA’s service and income/asset requirements.
 Generally, those requirements are:

 - One of those days must have been during a period of war-time (as defined by the VA);

-Once this criteria is met, additional money may be available if the Veteran or his surviving spouse are housebound.
-This does not mean that a person can never leave their home, but rather that they cannot leave without assistance.
-A greater monthly benefit may be available if the Veteran or his/her surviving spouse requires assistance to perform at least two activities of daily living.
-The activities of daily living for VA purposes include activities such as bathing, dressing, feeding , toileting, and taking medication.
+Once this criteria is met, additional money may be available if the veteran or his/her surviving spouse is housebound.
+Housebound does not mean that a person can never leave their home, but rather that they cannot leave without assistance.
+A greater monthly benefit may be available if the veteran or his/her surviving spouse requires assistance to perform at least two activities of daily living.
+The activities of daily living for VA purposes include activities such as bathing, dressing, feeding , toileting, and transferring.
 This is known as the VA Pension Benefit with Aid and Attendance Allowance.

 Call today for a free consultation with our attorneys to see what VA and Medicaid benefits could be available to you and your family.